coderjp/laravel-notify/README.md

     composer require coderjp/notify

-Then run `composer install` or `composer update`.

-After updating composer, add the service provider to the `providers` array in `config/app.php`
+Add the service provider to the `providers` array in `config/app.php`

     'Coderjp\Notify\NotifyServiceProvider',